-Wrap up warm and prepare to explore the breath-taking beauty of a remote Scottish island and an old house waiting to unlock enchanting family secrets.
+Wrap up warm and explore the breath-taking beauty of a remote Scottish island and an old house waiting to unlock enchanting family secrets.

 Fans of Jill Mansell and Milly Johnson will love this irresistible new winter novel from Jo Thomas.

 Do you need to find out where you've come from before you can know what the future holds?

 Ruby's singing career is on the verge of hitting the big time, when her voice breaks.
 Fearing her career is over, she signs up for a retreat in Tenerife to recover.

 But an unexpected call from a stranger on a remote Scottish island takes her on a short trip to sort out some family business.
 It's time to go and see the grandfather she's never met.